Welcome to the National Road

 Erected 2010 by The Rodeo Shop and generous members of the Ohio National Road Association.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Euphemia (approx. 5.7 miles away); Camp Maple Swamp (approx. 6 miles away); Van Ausdal-Donohoe House (approx. 7.1 miles away); Preble County Courthouse (approx. 7.1 miles away); William Bruce (approx. 7.1 miles away); Monument at Mound Hill Cemetery (approx. 7.2 miles away); Mound Hill Cemetery Civil War Memorial (approx. 7.3 miles away); Roberts Bridge / Timber Covered Bridge (approx. 7.4 miles away).
+Euphemia (approx. 5.7 miles away); Camp Maple Swamp (approx. 6 miles away); a different marker also named Welcome to the National Road (approx. 6.3 miles away); Van Ausdal-Donohoe House (approx. 7.1 miles away); Preble County Courthouse (approx. 7.1 miles away); William Bruce Monument at Mound Hill Cemetery (approx. 7.2 miles away); Mound Hill Cemetery Civil War Memorial (approx. 7.3 miles away).

 Additional keywords.
 Old National Road

 Credits.
 This page was last revised on August 8, 2016.
-This page originally submitted on August 5, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 177 times since then and 22 times this year.
+It was originally submitted on August 5, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 236 times since then and 19 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on August 5, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.